philc/book-notes/health/why we sleep - matthew walker.md

 * At birth, the NREM/REM ratio begins at 50/50, and throughout childhood, slowly transitions to 80/20.
 * Argues that brain pathway expansion is the priority early in life, and is done via REM.
-Pruning pathways, for efficiency, becomes the priority at puberty, and is done through NREM.
+Pruning pathways, for efficiency, becomes the priority at puberty, and is done via NREM.
-* Good analogy of an ISP using use-dependent shaping of the network
-  * "A use-reshaping and downsizing must still occur if maximum network efficiency is to be achieved."
+* Analogy of an ISP using use-dependent shaping of the network: "A use-reshaping and downsizing must still occur if maximum network efficiency is to be achieved."
 * A tree analogy of a brain's maturation through life
-  * "A tree as it first comes into bud in the spring (babyhood), then bursts into leaf during the summer (late childhood), then matures in color come the fall (early adolescence), and finally sheds its leave in the winter (late adolescence and early adulthood)."
+  * "A tree as it first comes into bud in the spring (babyhood), then bursts into leaf during the summer (late childhood), then matures in color come the fall (early adolescence), and finally sheds its leaves in the winter (late adolescence and early adulthood)."
 * "The ability to learn, retain, and thus remember new memories persists, even when set against the backdrop of general connectivity down-scaling throughout late development.
 Nevertheless, by teenage years, the brain is less malleable, or plastic, than during infancy or early childhood --